Subscribe to updates

 Risk Management Update

-The Committee was scheduled to receive an update on the Council's risk management arrangements.
-This included a review of corporate risks, the Risk Management Policy Statement and Strategy, and the Insurance Policy.
-A presentation was planned on the emerging risk associated with the use of Artificial Intelligence (AI) technologies, focusing on assurances regarding accuracy, training plans, and the use of personal data.
-The report also detailed proposed revisions to the Risk Management Policy Statement and Strategy, including reflecting the potential impact of government reorganisation plans and financial uncertainty.
-The Council's overall risk appetite was noted as 'Open', indicating a willingness to consider all delivery options with the highest probability of productive outcomes, even with elevated risks.
+A report was presented on the Council's risk management arrangements.
+This included an update on corporate risks, the Risk Management Policy Statement and Strategy, the Insurance Policy, and Property & Occupants Risk Management.
+Key amendments to the Risk Management Policy Statement and Strategy were noted, reflecting the potential impact of government reorganisation and devolution plans, and continuing financial uncertainty.
+The Council's overall risk appetite was retained as 'open', indicating a willingness to consider all delivery options even with elevated risks.
+The report also detailed the work of the Property & Occupants Risk Management Group (P&ORMG), which addresses fire safety, occupants' safety, and terrorism risks across the Council's properties.

 Global Internal Audit Standards in the UK Public Sector – Governance Documents

-The Committee was scheduled to be informed about important governance documents required for conformance with Global Internal Audit Standards effective in the UK public sector from 1 April 2025.
-This included a review of the Internal Audit Charter, a self-assessment against CIPFA's Code of Practice for the Governance of Internal Audit in Local Government, and a draft Internal Audit Strategy.
-The self-assessment indicated good compliance but highlighted areas for improvement, such as developing an assurance map and protocols for joint work with other organisations.
+The committee received details about important governance documents required for conformance with Global Internal Audit Standards (GIAS) effective from 1 April 2025.
+These include an Internal Audit Charter, a self-assessment against CIPFA's Code of Practice for the Governance of Internal Audit in Local Government, and a new Internal Audit Strategy.
+The Head of Internal Audit Service (HoIAS) had conducted a provisional self-assessment, concluding good compliance but identifying areas for improvement, including developing an assurance framework and protocols for joint work with other organisations.
+A draft Internal Audit Strategy for January 2026 to March 2028 was also presented.

 Changes to the Contract Procedure Rules

-The Committee was scheduled to review forthcoming changes to the Contract Procedure Rules, aligning them with the Procurement Act 2023.
-Notable proposed changes included updated financial thresholds, a requirement for prior approval for contracts longer than five years, and clarifications on preliminary market engagement and direct award procedures.
-The revised rules were to be presented to the County Council for approval.
+The committee was presented with forthcoming changes to the Contract Procedure Rules, aligning them with the Procurement Act 2023.
+Notable changes included updated financial thresholds, a requirement for prior approval for contracts longer than five years, and clarifications on preliminary market engagement and direct award procedures.
+The revised rules, if approved by the County Council, would come into force immediately and be published on the Council's internet and intranet sites.

 Changes to the Council's Modern Slavery Statement

-The Committee was scheduled to approve a revised Modern Slavery and Human Trafficking Statement.
-This statement, published voluntarily by the Council, outlines steps taken to ensure slavery and human trafficking are not occurring within its business or supply chains.
-The revisions aimed to align with the Procurement Act 2023, updated risk assessment criteria, and enhanced due diligence for high-risk contracts.
+The committee was asked to approve a revised Modern Slavery and Human Trafficking Statement.
+This revision aimed to align with the Procurement Act 2023, updated risk assessment criteria, and enhanced due diligence for high-risk contracts.
+The Council voluntarily publishes this statement, despite not being a commercial organisation with a global turnover above £36 million, to demonstrate its commitment to tackling modern slavery within its operations and supply chains.

 Whistleblowing Report

-The meeting also included standard agenda items such as the minutes of the previous meeting, question time, declarations of interest, and the presentation of petitions.
-The date of the next meeting was also confirmed.
+The meeting also included standard agenda items such as the minutes of the previous meeting, question time, and declarations of interest.
+The date of the next meeting was scheduled for Friday 27 March 2026.

 Attendees